Athletics at the 1960 Summer Olympics – Men's marathon: Competition format and course

-As all Olympic marathons, the competition was a single race.
 The marathon distance of 26 miles, 385 yards was run over a point-to-point course; it was the first marathon to neither start nor end at the Olympic Stadium.
 The course started at the Piazza di Campidoglio.
-It was a triangular loop, running along many of the wonders of Ancient Roma.
+It was a triangular loop, running past many of the wonders of Ancient Roma.
 The course passed along the Caracalla Baths, ran down the Appian Way, and finished under the Arch of Constantine.

 Records

 These were the standing world and Olympic records prior to the 1960 Summer Olympics.

 Abebe Bikila set a new world record at 2:15:16.2; this record is still the record for barefoot running.

 Schedule

 The 1960 marathon started so late that the course required torchlight for the runners to see.
 The last finisher arrived at nearly 9:15 p.m. local time.